 More insights into the Programme, impressions of the day as well as a video of the lifestream of the event can be found > here.

 Connecting theory and practice

-Prof. Licínio Lima from the University of Minho, Portugal, moderated the second group and focused on readings and discussions of selected writings by Paulo Freire.
+Prof. Licínio Lima from the University of Minho, Portugal, lectured the second group and focused on readings and discussions of selected writings by Paulo Freire.
 Participants in this group developed their theoretical-analytical abilities on adult education.

 Comparative group work: an international comparison of adult education structures

 For the second week, students compared diverse aspects of adult education in nine different groups.
 One of these comparative groups for example explored how digital competences can be acquired through study programmes in adult education.
 Another group examined how adult education can evoke active democratic citizenship.
 Comparing these aspects and systems of adult education among the different home countries of the participants helped to analyse the differences and similarities between them.